-This is my README for Ourskyers (and friends) to understand more about me at work and how we might help each other.
+This is my README for my team (and friends) to understand more about me at work and how we might help each other.

 Talk with me anytime!

-Many people say they avoided talking to me since I’ve been busy in recent years.
-However, I consider it my top priority to communicate with team members.
-So you're always welcome to interrupt me and discuss with me if you need help or advice (e.g. via Slack, or in office).
+I consider communication with team members my top priority.
+So you're always welcome to interrupt me and discuss anything you need help or advice (via Slack or in person).

 If I'm really busy at that moment, I will ask to schedule a time.
 If you can't find me in the office, leave me a message at Slack Direct Message or Basecamp.